jcmcnch/MGPrimerEval/README.md

 - `output/classify-workflow/overall-summaries` contains detailed information you may wish to peruse further.
 For example:
 	+ Files ending in `mismatch.summary.tsv` are tab-separated spreadsheets that show statistics about mismatches for order-level taxa.
 This will give more quantitative information complementary to the plots mentioned above.
 	+ Files ending in `taxonFracMismatched.0-2mm.tsv` show the fraction of mismatches across the different mismatch thresholds.
 This would essentially tell you how hard it will be to improve your primer for each taxon.
 For example, if your taxon is not well covered at 0-mismatches but well-covered at 1-mismactches then it would only require minor modifications.
 	+ Files ending in `aln.summary.tsv` show the relative abundances for the *matching* variants at each threshold and their relative abundances.
-If your goal is to improve your primers, I suggest you start at the 2-mismatch threshold since it will contain things not matched by your primers.
+If your goal is to improve your primer, I suggest you start at the 2-mismatch threshold since it will contain things not matched by your primer.
+Variants found in the 0-mismatch files are already covered perfectly by your primer.
 	+ Files ending in `aln.fasta` contain fasta files of the actual variants identified, and could be useful for plotting/visualization.
 - `output/classify-workflow/taxa-mismatch-summaries` contains the output from the bash script mentioned above.
 It could be useful for making modifications to your primers that are taxa-specific.
 For example, I used this to make sure that mismatches to specific taxa such as the *Ectothiorhodospirales* were corrected in our new primer design.
-- `filtered-0-mismatches`, `normalized-summaries`, `summary-mismatch-overlap-primer-pairs`, and `pasted-summaries` were used for generating Figure 2 in the paper.
-You can mostly ignore them unless you want to reproduce our figure.
+- `filtered-0-mismatches`, `normalized-summaries`, `summary-mismatch-overlap-primer-pairs`, and `pasted-summaries` were used for generating the summary figure in the paper (showing coverage as function of primer pair, not individual primers).
+You can ignore them unless you want to reproduce our figure.

 ## Running the *Compare* workflow

-To run this workflow, you need to provide several files (exampls are shown in parentheses; note that the formatting needs to be exactly the same):
+To run this workflow, you need to provide several files (examples that are in the github repository are shown in parentheses; note that the formatting needs to be exactly the same in order for it to run correctly):

 1. An ASV table that has been transformed to relative abundances (e.g. `config/compare/200514_ASV_info/DADA2/PROKs/200519_GA03-GP13_all-16S-seqs.with-tax.proportions.tsv`).
 2. Sequences for the ASVs (e.g. `config/compare/200514_ASV_info/DADA2/PROKs/200519_GA03-GP13_all-16S-seqs.with-tax.proportions.fasta`)
 3. A tab-separated file that indicates which metagenomic files correspond with which ASV sample (e.g. `config/compare/GA03-GP13-sample-SRA.tsv`)
-4. A config file with information on the parameters you feed to the pipeline (e.g. `config/compare/config-tutorial.yaml`)
+4. A config file with information on the parameters you want to give the pipeline (e.g. `config/compare/config-tutorial.yaml`)

 If you've downloaded the example data (next section), the compare workflow can be run with the following script: